Do You Need Small Business Insurance in Idaho?

 General Liability Insurance.

-A general liability policy covers customer injuries that occur at your business, damage to customer property, and slander or libel lawsuits.
-Leases for commercial office space may require a business owner to purchase general liability.
+A general liability policy covers customer injuries that occur at your business, damage to customer or client property, and slander or libel lawsuits.
+Leases for commercial office space may require a business owner to purchase a general liability insurance policy.

 Professional Liability Insurance.